gvwilson/sensibleadventures/nardica/nardica.md

 Up close,
-the sparkle in her eyes was more than just a trick of the light, but Iffy couldn't tell if she was tweaked or if the tiny gleaming motes were some kind of tech.
+the sparkle in her eyes was more than just a trick of the light, but Iffy couldn't tell if she was tweaked or if the gleaming motes were some kind of tech.

 "And I'm Jack Ng, thank you for asking,"
 Uncle Jack broke in,